We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission Here’s our process.

 Any person with diabetes should speak with a doctor before taking medication for ED.

-A person should talk to their doctor before trying any type of ED medication, especially if they have an underlying medical condition, or are taking medication of any kind.
+A person should talk with a doctor before trying any type of ED medication, especially if they have an underlying medical condition or are taking medication of any kind.
 Some medications can interact with one another, causing dangerous effects.

-A person who has begun taking ED medication should see a doctor if they experience any of the following side effects:
+A person who has begun taking ED medication should consult a doctor if they experience any of the following side effects:

 • hot flashes